 Perhaps you're going through a bad breakup, or you recently learned about a family member's terminal illness.
-Maybe you have your own insecurities about yourself and your talents at work.
-No matter the situation, these deep-seeded feelings of anger, depression, or anxiety can manifest themselves into something negative at work - such as making the conversation about you.
+Maybe you have insecurities about yourself and your talents at work.
+No matter the situation, these deep-seated feelings of anger, depression, or anxiety can manifest themselves into something negative at work -- such as making the conversation about you.

-Next time you're involved in a group discussion at work or with your coworkers, make an effort to listen more and talk less.
-Notice if you feel the desire to chime in only to steer the conversation back to yourself.
-Instead of giving into this tendency, ask someone else a question.
-Give another person the floor for a while, and let a coworker have a chance to shine.
+Next time you're involved in a group discussion at work or with your co-workers, make an effort to listen more and talk less.
+Notice if you feel the desire to chime in only to steer the conversation back to you.
+Instead of giving in to this tendency, ask someone else a question.
+Give another person the floor for a while, and let a co-worker have a chance to shine.

-Only make a situation or conversation about yourself if it really is about you, or if it will add something of value to the discussion.
+Only make a situation or conversation be about you if it really is about you, or if it will add something of value to the discussion.
 Otherwise, practice your listening skills and give someone else the spotlight for once.